cheesam31/DeepMom/README.md

 ![connection_page](./README/connection_page.png)

-If you want to input ID and password using TLS provided by phao-mqtt, check the checkbox.
+If you want to input ID and password using TLS provided by paho-mqtt, check the checkbox.

 After that, the user defines the user's topic and sets the deeplearning training epoch (the epoch must be an integer).